sigoden/dufs/README.md

 Use hashed password
 ```
+dufs \
-dufs -A -a 'admin:$6$qCAVUG7yn7t/hH4d$BWm8r5MoDywNmDP/J3V2S2a6flmKHC1IpblfoqZfuK.LtLBZ0KFXP9QIfJP8RqL8MCw4isdheoAMTuwOz.pAO/@/:rw'
+  -a 'admin:$6$qCAVUG7yn7t/hH4d$BWm8r5MoDywNmDP/J3V2S2a6flmKHC1IpblfoqZfuK.LtLBZ0KFXP9QIfJP8RqL8MCw4isdheoAMTuwOz.pAO/@/:rw'
 ```

 Two important things for hashed passwords:

-1. Dufs only supports SHA-512 hashed passwords, so ensure that the password string always starts with `$6$`.
+1. Dufs only supports sha-512 hashed passwords, so ensure that the password string always starts with `$6$`.
-2. Digest auth does not work with hashed passwords.
+2. Digest authentication does not function properly with hashed passwords.

 ### Hide Paths